pixeltris/TwitchAdSolutions/README.md

 ## Applying a solution (userscript)

-Tampermonkey / Greasemonkey can be used on the files suffixed by `userscript.js` e.g. `low-res-userscript.js`
+Tampermonkey / Greasemonkey can be used on the files suffixed by `user.js` e.g. `low-res.user.js`

+- Viewing the "Raw" file should prompt the user script to be added e.g. https://github.com/pixeltris/TwitchAdSolutions/raw/master/dyn/dyn.user.js

 ## Other solutions / projects